The Hydraflow Goal

 In our commitment to quality, Hydraflow is registered and in conformance to AS9100D with ISO 9001:2015 standards.
 Hydraflow is also NADCAP certified for Fluid Distribution Systems.

 Hydraflow designs and manufactures low pressure fluid transfer components for commercial aerospace, defense, and high technology industries.
 Our products support water, waste, oxygen, fuel, ECS, and coolant systems.
 We work directly with OEMs and systems manufacturers to design products that reduce weight, installation time, maintenance, and life-cycle costs.

-Len opened Hydraflow's first shop in Maywood, California in a converted two car garage.
+Founded in 1961 by Leonard Edward Ullrich, Hydraflow's first shop was in Maywood, California in a converted two car garage.
 Originally called Hydraflow Supply, the company started out as an industrial hose distributor and had two full-time employees.
 Len's goal was to become a designer and manufacturer but decided to slowly develop his customer base as a distributorship.
 Hydraflow began designing and manufacturing its own parts in 1968.

 In 1970, Hydraflow moved to a larger facility in City of Commerce.
 Business expanded into both military and commercial aircraft.
 In the 70s, Hydraflow found its niche in low pressure fluid transfer products.
 Hydraflow continued to grow steadily throughout the 80s and 90s.
 Hydraflow moved again to a 27,275 SF converted warehouse space in Cerritos, and eventually purchased an adjoining building, more than doubling its space.